EV Battery Replacement Cost: Complete Guide to Prices, Factors & Savings

 2. Extend Battery Life with Proper Maintenance

 Sometimes, avoiding certain habits helps EV batteries last longer.
-For example, regularly draining the battery to zero percent harms it more than charging it fully.
 Keep the charge level between thirty and eighty percent to maintain battery health.
 This simple practice can extend the life of your EV battery and improve its performance over time.
+Understanding how EV battery degradation works helps you adopt habits that delay the need for replacement.

 3. Shop Around for Replacement Quotes

 Different repair shops charge different prices for the same new battery.
-Ask many places for their price (quotes).
+Ask many places for their price.
 Make sure the price includes checking the car and putting the battery in.

 4. Consider Used or Refurbished Batteries